 The trial will be webcast gavel-to-gavel by Courtroom View Network from the start of opening statements forward.
 The case is expected to be closely-watched as one of the largest in-person toxic tort trials to take place since the nationwide Cover-19 court shutdown in March.

-The proceedings will provide a good test case for the practicality of social distancing on a large scale in a long-running, complex trial.
 The trial will take place in a large convention center normally used for events like auctions and trade shows in order to accommodate spacing for jurors and the phalanx of attorneys representing the parties.
 Jury selection is taking place virtually over the Zoom platform.